External House Painting

 High-Risk Construction Work Categories

-Under Australian WHS Regulations (Chapter 6 Part 6.1 - Construction Work, Schedule 3 - High Risk Construction Work), this work is classified as high-risk due to:
+Under Australian WHS Regulations (Chapter 6 Part 6.1 - Construction Work; Reg 291 - High Risk Construction Work; WHS Reg Part 7.2 (Lead) Regs 392-438 for lead work), this work is classified as high-risk due to:

 - Risk of falling more than 2 metres (External painting typically involves work from scaffolds, extension ladders, and EWPs exceeding 2m height.
 Fall arrest or work positioning systems may be required.)